Alfresco/acs-deployment/README.md

 For the Community edition go to the [acs-community-deployment](https://github.com/Alfresco/acs-community-deployment).
 The only two differences:
-* in the community chart ACS community released docker images from docker hub are referenced.
 * in the enterprise (this project) chart the transformers images are used, instead of the included binaries.
+* in the enterprise (this project) chart a cluster of two alfresco-content-repositories are started by default

 ## Docker-compose & Kubernetes
 Start Alfresco Content Services  using docker-compose or Kubernetes, containing: